AchilleMBA/CS50P_DND/README.md

 ### Step 3: Enjoy the asl video if your words == greeting template.

- 🇺🇸the greeting phrase will be translated in ASL , and scene from Wednesday is launched.
+ 🇺🇸the greeting phrase will be translated in ASL.

 ![aslcover](https://github.com/user-attachments/assets/d2283f22-e8c4-4ee9-8202-0f9db4cc9c64)